boolean-uk/js-problems/README.md

 ## Introduction

-[Pólya](https://en.wikipedia.org/wiki/George_P%C3%B3lya), in his classic book about problem solving, [How to solve it](https://www.amazon.co.uk/How-Solve-Mathematical-Penguin-Science/dp/0140124993), outlined the general approach to problem solving:
+A general approach to problem solving is as follows:

 1. Understand the problem
 2. Draw experience from related problems to plan an approach to this problem
 3. Try to solve the problem, based on 1. and 2.
 4. Check your solution.
 Is it correct?

-This repository is aimed at making Pólya's approach explicit.
+This repository requires you to use that approach.

 ## Exercise